• Home

 Bark of healthy ash tree

-Above is the bark of the ash tree.
+Above is the bark, which is one way to identify an ash tree.
 The borer is usually discovered when homeowners notice thinning at the top of their tree and dieback.
 Arborists will remove some bark and look for the characteristic galleries of the borer.
 The leaves of an ash tree are oblong shaped with a point at the end.
 They form in clusters with an odd number of leaves, say 7 or 9 leaves, with most of them arrayed in pairs along a stem and then one leaf at the end of the stem.

 Hope this is helpful for those uncertain about whether they have an ash tree in their yards.
 If you fear your ash is unwell and may have ash borers, do not hesitate to contact your city or a local arborist for help.